shakfu/py-js/README.md

 Link to sys python   | x    | x
 Embed in package     | x    | untested
 Embed in external    | x    | untested

-In addition, to the deployment variations above, onc can choose to use the cython-generated max c-api wrapper or not, which allows regular python code to directly access the max-c-api and script Max objects.